 Grocery shopping is about saving money for us because that’s what Canadians want.

-However, for retailers they have a sales strategy grabs your attention the moment you watch or read any media and one hundred times more when you visit the grocery store.
+However, retailers have a sales strategy that grabs your attention when you tap into media and one hundred times more when you visit the grocery store.

-Whether you fall for these marketing and sales strategy tactics depends on your awareness as a consumer of how scientific a supermarket is run.
+Whether you fall for marketing and sales strategy tactics depends on your awareness of how scientific a supermarket is.

 Grocery Store Sales Strategy 101